 “We can’t phase them out, because the women keep going back to them – if you do there will become secret and more problems happen.” –Paschaline Chukwuka

 Paschaline, Sam and Amaka are excited about their project.
 They are giving it all the energy they have.
-The overall effect is that more pregnant women now access adequate maternity care the way they most prefer – whether at the health center or at the TBA.
+The overall effect is that more pregnant women now access adequate maternity care the way they most prefer – whether at the health centre or at the TBA.

 Follow the CHIP project, subscribe to our monthly newsletter.